nats-io/nats-architecture-and-design/adr/ADR-32.md

 - `statsHandler` - an optional function that returns unknown data that can be serialized as JSON.
 The handler will be provided the endpoint for which it is building a `EndpointStats`
-- `endpoint` - an optional base endpoint configuration, consisting of valid NATS subject, handler and optional request/response schema.
-The `name` of the base endpoint should be set to `default` by the client libraries.

 All services are created using a function called `addService()` where the above options are passed.
 The function returns an object/struct that represents the